Him Mark Lai: Life

+Him Mark Lai was a mechanical engineer at Bechtel Power Corporation from 1953 to 1984.

 Lai was not satisfied with the ways the Chinese American experience had been depicted in mainstream history writing, and so he collaborated with Thomas Chinn and Philip Choy to publish A History of the Chinese in California: A Syllabus, in 1969.
 With Philip Choy, Lai also wrote History of the Chinese in America: An Outline, in 1972.
 Lai and Choy used this piece as the foundation to co-teach a course at San Francisco State University in 1969 and also taught the same course at UC Berkeley's Ethnic Studies Department in the 1970s.
 This course became the basis for understanding the Chinese American experience and agenda for pursuing further research.

 In 1973, Lai joined the Chinese Culture Center in San Francisco in order to use his historical knowledge to serve the community.
 Lai developed an exhibit for the Chinese Culture Center titled Two Centuries of Struggle and Achievement: The Chinese of America 1685- 1980, which eventually traveled to China.

 In 1984, Lai retired from his work as a mechanical engineer at the Bechtel Corporation in order to concentrate full-time on his historical research.

 Through extensive research of historical sources, Lai was able to create two compilations- Chinese Newspapers Published in North America, 1854- 1975 with Karl Lo (1977) and A History Reclaimed: An Annotated Bibliography of Chinese Language Materials on the Chinese of America (1986).
 These can be accessed in the special Him Mark Lai collection in the Asian American Studies Library of Ethnic Studies at the University of California, Berkeley.
 Beginning in 1987, Lai began publishing a journal series entitled Chinese America: History and Perspectives.

 Lai has served on board and three times as President of the Chinese Historical Society of America and on board and chair of the Chinese Culture Foundation of San Francisco.